stac-extensions/sat/README.md

 reference.
 Used to quickly compute orbital parameters without having to download the product.
 For instance to compute on the fly a baseline between 2 satellite acquisition, to find the best candidate in the archive from a post-disaster event (e.g earthquake) scene acquisition for a DInSAR processing.

+#### sat:cycle

+The repeat cycle of the satellite.
+The repeat cycle is the number of orbits required for the satellite to return to the same position in its orbit.
+It is used to determine the relative orbit number.
+For instance, a satellite with a 16-day repeat cycle will have 16 relative orbits.

 ## Contributing